tobyweston/blog/astro/src/content/unpublished/2018-02-04-scala-haskell-to-cheatsheet.md

 ---
-title: 'Scala to Haskell and FP Cheatsheet'
+title: "Scala to Haskell and FP Cheatsheet'"
-pubDate: '2018-02-04'
+pubDate: "2018-02-04'"
 categories: 'haskell, scala'
-published: false
 keywords: "haskell, scala, flatmap, point, >>=, FP Cheat Sheet"
 description: "Haskell conventions and how they translate to Scala"
+published: false
 ---

 A lot of the advanced functional programming literature refers to Haskell, which when you're comming from Scala, may not be so helpful.
 If you want to know what `fmap` in Haskell maps to in Scala, read on...